Hong Kong International Black Box Festival:

 After touring to international popular acclaim, Five Easy Pieces premieres this year in Hong Kong and Beijing.

 “A performance that proves that distanced emotion is stronger than pathos.
-This is grand theater, human, sensitive, intelligent and political.”
+This is grand theatre, human, sensitive, intelligent and political.”